lou296A/Arm-CPU/README.md

 # Computer Architecture Design Project: DualCore ARM CPU
 ## introduction
-ARM-CPU is part of 1 year module (Digital Design and Computer Architecture) and then extended to a group project.
+ARM-CPU is initially part of a one-year module focused on Digital Design and Computer Architecture, and it is later extended into a group project.
 The CPU was implemented using Issie.
 [Issie](https://github.com/tomcl/issie) is an application for digital circuit design and simulation, which enable the development of digital circuit at logic gate level.

 The objective of this project was to build an efficient CPU using the ARM architecture, optimized to solve commonly occurring computing problems.
 As the CPU was designed at logic gate level, the feature had to be chosen carefully to achieve the best performance in the greatest number of applications for the smallest number of transistors.

-This README aim to give a high level overview of the cpu implementation, for more details you can access refer to the full report.Bare in mind that this was one of my first report as student (Fortunetely the quality of my reports have improved over time).
+This README aim to give a high level overview of the cpu implementation, for more details you can access refer to the full [report](https://github.com/lou296A/Arm-CPU/blob/master/Pictures/CPU_Project_Report_-_Patsalidis%2C_Mohd_Ridzal%2C_Alsteens.pdf).Bare in mind that this was one of my first report as student (Fortunetely the quality of my reports have improved over time).

 ### Specification